albinsuresh/thin-edge.io/design/decisions/0008-extensible-config-management.md

 - The `auto_discover` and `include`/`exclude` configs are used by the `tedge-agent` to process the supported types listed by that plugin.
-  Any plugin-specific settings can also be defined in these files, which are ignored by the agent, but can be used by the plugin.
+  Any plugin-specific settings can also be defined in these files, which are ignored by the agent, but can be used by the plugin itself.
-- The main config file for a plugin must be named after the plugin itself (e,g: `docker.sh` -> `docker.toml`).
-  Key configs like `auto_discover` can only be defined in this main file.
-  The inclusion/exclusion list can be defined in extension files as well, but the table names with the plugin name prefix (e.g: `[docker.include]` and `[docker.exclude]`) must be used in those as well.
+- In addition to the main `tedge-log-plugin.toml` config file, extensions to it can be created in `/etc/tedge/plugins/log-plugin.d` as drop-ins.
+  Agent is watching this directory for any config additions/removals.
-- When new software is installed, their corresponding `include/exclude` entries can be appended to the main plugin config itself, or created in an independent extension file.
+- When new software is installed, this drop-in functionality can be used to get its log types registered with the agent, either by just touching this directory when `auto_discover` for its corresponding plugin is enabled, or by explicitly adding their `include` entry in a config extension file.

 The agent uses the plugins as follows: